 Teenage years tend to be difficult.
-The burden to excel at school, to fulfil expectations of the family, to stand-up against bullying, or even to not crumble under peer pressure… All of these things can add stress to a teen’s life and when they are unable to handle it, can become some of the reasons leading to clinical depression.
+The burden to excel at school, to fulfill expectations of the family, to stand up against bullying, or even to not crumble under peer pressure… All of these things can add stress to a teen’s life and when they are unable to handle it, can become some of the reasons leading to clinical depression.

 Depression works at a physiological level—affecting not only the thoughts but also the chemical make-up of the brain.
 This condition often prevents the sufferer from recognizing that they could find help and be happy again.
 In fact, it often leaves them feeling unbearable emotional (and sometimes physical) pain.
 And it is at this point—when they cannot see an end to the suffering—many of them choose to end their life instead.

 What are some of the other issues that put teens at risk of suicide?

 - Mental disorders